nadzmi27/nadzmi27/README.md

 </summary>

 <br >
 I love learning new things, and therefore I have a wide range of hobbies.
 This includes, playing guitar, skateboarding, rollerblading, ice-skating and more.
 I also love to stay active by hitting the gym and playing sport regularly.
+Most importantly, I love to have fun >:)

 </details>